Randomized Communication and Implicit Graph Representations: Preliminaries

-All graphs in this work are simple, \ie undirected, without loops and multiple edges.
-Let $G$ be a graph and let $v$ be a vertex in $G$.
-A vertex that is adjacent to $v$ is called a \emph{neighbour} of $v$.
-The set of all neighbours of $v$ is called the \emph{neighbourhood} of $v$ and it is denoted as $N(v)$.
-The \emph{degree} of $v$ is the number of neighbours of $v$ and it is denoted as $\deg(v)$.
-A bipartite graph is a graph whose vertex set can be partitioned into two independent sets.
-A \emph{colored} bipartite graph is a bipartite graph with a given bipartition of its vertex set.
+\paragraph{Bipartite graphs.} A \emph{colored} bipartite graph is a bipartite graph with a given bipartition of its vertex set.
 We denote a colored bipartite graph by a triple $(X,Y,E)$, where $X,Y$ is the partition of its vertex set into two parts, and the function $E : X \times Y \to \zo$ defines the edge relation.
 If a bipartite graph $G$ is connected, it has a unique partition of its vertices into two parts and therefore there is only one colored bipartite graph corresponding to $G$; (note that $(X,Y,E)$ and $(Y,X,E)$ are considered the same colored bipartite graph).
 If $G$ is disconnected, however, there is more than one corresponding colored bipartite graph.
+The \emph{bipartite adjacency matrix} of a colored bipartite graph $G = (X,Y,E)$ is the matrix $A \in \zo^{|X| \times |Y|}$ with $A(i,j) = 1$ if and only if $(i,j) \in E$.
+Abusing notation, we also write $\Adj_G$ for the bipartite adjacency matrix of $G$.

 For colored bipartite graphs $G = (X,Y,E)$ and $H = (X',Y',E')$, we say that $H$ is an induced subgraph of $G$, and write $H \sqsubset G$, when there is an injective map $\phi : X' \cup Y' \to X \cup Y$ that preserves adjacency and preserves parts.
 The latter means that the images $\phi(X')$ and $\phi(Y')$ satisfy either $\phi(X') \subseteq X, \phi(Y') \subseteq Y$ or $\phi(X') \subseteq Y, \phi(Y') \subseteq X$.
 A colored bipartite graph $G = (X,Y,E)$ is called \emph{biclique} if every vertex in $X$ is adjacent to every vertex in $Y$, and $G$ is called \emph{co-biclique} if $E = \emptyset$.